Pioneer Building (San Francisco)

-The Pioneer Building is a historic building in San Francisco, California.
+The Pioneer Building, also known as the Pioneer Trunk Factory - C. A. Malm & Co. building is a historic building in San Francisco, California.
+The building is located at 2185-2199 Folsom and 3180 18th Streets.
+It was designed by San Francisco architect Thomas J. Welsh and built in 1902.
+It was originally two buildings that stood next to each other along 18th street.
+They were joined into one during rehabilitation in 1985-1986.
 It was listed on the National Register of Historic Places in 1987, as "Pioneer Trunk Factory--C. A. Malm & Co."